CoinRemitter/magento2/README.md

 Installation of plugin
 ---
 1. Download coinremitter magento plugin (zip file).
-2. Login to your server and unzip it.
+2. Login to your server and unzip the file and rename it to ‘Checkout’.
+3. Navigate to Magento installation root directory.
+There You’ll find a folder named ‘code’ situated in the ‘app’ folder.
-3. Navigate to magento installation root directory and make a folder in app with name 'code' (if not exist) then put the downloaded magento (Coinremitter) folder into the 'code' folder.
+In case of the absence of the folder, create a folder in the ‘app’ folder with the name 'code'.
+Then move the ‘Checkout’ folder into the 'Coinremitter' folder situated in the ‘code’ folder.
 4. Run following commands in terminal to install Coinremitter Plugin
 	* php bin/magento setup:upgrade
 	* php bin/magento setup:di:compile
 	* php bin/magento setup:static-content:deploy -f
 	* php bin/magento cache:flush

 5. Plugin installed in your magento store, Follow below instructions to fully activate it.